Skip to Content

 4. Break tasks down into smaller discrete LLM calls chained together to improve quality.

-5. Add advanced patterns like reflection, and agents.
+5. Add advanced patterns like memory and self-reflection.

 Experimentation speed depends on the ability to refactor, rearrange, and inject new steps.
 In our experience, this is something that frameworks that revolve around global state and a graph model slow down.